Riahiamirreza/pytype/README.md

 # pytype
-a very simple terminal for increasing typing speed!
+a very simple game for increasing typing speed!

 use pyword.py to add new words to words.data